-Reducing greenhouse gas emissions to net zero is a complex and ambitious project.
+Reducing greenhouse gas emissions to net zero is an ambitious and wide-ranging project.
 It comprises the following sub-objectives:

-We compensate for unavoidable greenhouse gas emissions with negative emissions.
+We compensate for unavoidable greenhouse gas emissions in the future with negative emissions.
 CO₂ is removed from the atmosphere by means of carbon dioxide capture and is bound in solid form in rocks or biomass for long-term storage.

 We monitor the progression of our greenhouse gas emissions with a carbon footprint.
 It encompasses: